 Three little girls from Sudan, ages 11, 8 and 3, daughters of Dr. Haythem Ahmed and Dr. Rasha Ismail, working as Non-Consultant Hospital Doctors (NCHDs) in Ennis Hospital, performed a traditional Sudanese dance in traditional Sudanese dress.

-Josephine Guillermo and Francis Edroso, Wards 1B and 3C, UHL, organized for family, friends, and colleagues from the Philippines to perform traditional song and dance in their colourful national costume.
+Josephine Guillermo and Francis Edroso, Wards 1B and 3C, UHL, organized for family, friends, and colleagues from the Philippines to perform traditional song and dance in their colorful national costume.

 In addition to staff performances, there were performances from the UL World Academy of Music and Dance and the Presentation Primary School, Limerick City.